boltops-tools/kubes/docs/_docs/vs/custom.md

 ## Hooks

 Kubes support a variety of hooks run scripts at any part of the `kubectl` commands.
-This allows you customize and add app-specific logic needed.
+This allows you to customize and add app-specific logic needed.
 Example:

 .kubes/config/hooks/kubectl.rb